The decision to undergo a knee replacement is a major step toward reclaiming an active lifestyle. It’s important you feel confident in your choice.

 Getting a Second Opinion

-Lastly, consider a second opinion.
-Even if you feel totally comfortable with the first orthopedic surgeon you consult, a second opinion—preferably at a different clinic, can help you gain valuable insights and perspective.
-You may want to visit three or four doctors…or more.
-If you receive conflicting information don’t be shy about going back to each doctor and asking additional questions.
+Be sure you consider a second opinion, even if you feel completely comfortable with the first orthopedic surgeon you consult.
+A second opinion, preferably at a different clinic, can give you valuable insight and perspective.
+You may want to visit three or four doctors, or more.
+If you receive conflicting information, don’t be shy about going back to each doctor and asking additional questions.

-You shouldn’t make a choice and move forward with surgery until you feel completely comfortable with the surgeon, device and the procedure.
+You shouldn’t make a choice and move forward with surgery until you feel completely comfortable with the surgeon, device, and procedure.
 Your future health depends on it.